conan-io/docs/versioning/lockfiles/evolving.rst

     $ conan install libb/1.0@ --lockfile=libb_release.lock # Works
     $ conan install libb/1.0@ --build=libb --lockfile=libb_release.lock # Fails, libb is locked

-The second scenario fails, because when we captured *app_release.lock* lockfile, it was completely locking all the information, including the package revision of ``libb/1.0``.
+The second scenario fails.
+This is because when the *app_release.lock* lockfile was captured, it completely locked all the information (including ``libb/1.0``'s package revision).
 If we try to build a new binary, the lock protection will raise.
 If we want to "unlock" the binary package revision, we need to tell the lockfile when we are capturing such lockfile, that we plan to build it, with the ``--build`` argument: